Stand on the beach head

 Select date of visit, time and number of tickets below

 Tanks, explosions, landing craft and flamethrowers!
 Live-action programs in the Pacific Combat Zone put visitors on the front line.

-The Pacific Combat Zone comes alive with the sights and sounds of combat on scheduled weekends throughout the year.
-The program integrates first-person stories of those who served, weapons displays, period music, and a live-action presentation featuring landing craft, explosives, and flamethrowers to recreate the capture of a Japanese defenders' position.
+The Pacific Combat Zone comes alive with the sights and sounds of combat on selected weekends throughout the year.
+The program integrates first-person stories of those who served, weapons displays, period music, and a live-action performance featuring landing craft, explosives, and flamethrowers as members of the Museum's own Company K recreate the capture of a Japanese defenders' position.

-The Museum's Pacific Combat Programs immerse visitors in the sensations of battle, dramatically showing the equipment, weapons and tactics of the U.S. Army and Marines and the Imperial Japanese Army as they fought on Tarawa, Peleliu, Saipan and Iwo Jima.
+The Museum's Victory in the Pacific program immerses visitors in the sensations of battle, dramatically showing the equipment, weapons, and tactics of the U.S. Army and Marines and the Imperial Japanese Army as they fought on Tarawa, Peleliu, Saipan, and Iwo Jima.